amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-summary.md

 - Iteration statements repeatedly execute a block of code as long as a specified condition is true.
 Iteration can also be referred to as _looping_.

 - The `while` loop will repeatedly execute a block of code as long as the specified condition remains true.
 While loops are typically used when the number of iterations are not predetermined.
-- The `for` loop executes a block of code a set number of times based on three statements: the initialization, condition, and the final expression (usually an increment/decrement operation).
+- The `for` loop executes a block of code a set number of times based on three statements: the initialization, condition, and the final expression, which is some increment/decrement operation.
 - A loop _terminates_ when it has finished executing its iterations.
 - A code block associated with a loop is referred to as the _loop body_.
 - A sentinel value is a special value used to terminate a loop.